First Rule of D&D: Don't split the party!

 Drugs, theft, vandalism and aggressive behavior are illegal and grounds for immediate removal from the play area and the premises as well as notifying the authorities.

-Aggressive behavior includes threats of or actual physical aggression, using racial, gender, or cultural slurs against another participant, and otherwise harassing other participants.
+Aggressive behavior includes suggestive messages, threats of or actual physical aggression, using racial, gender, or cultural slurs against another participant, and otherwise harassing other participants.

 Sexual harassment of any kind will not be tolerated and are grounds for immediate dismissal from the premises.
 Sexual harassment includes, but is not limited to, the following behaviors.